Itinerary: Ischia, Forio, Sant'Angelo

 Once in Port of Ischia, a natural basin surrounded by gentle hills, it is impossible not to see the massive fortification of the Aragonese Castle (pic n°1), a pearl of architecture that will leave you breathless.
 The Aragonese Castle stands on a rocky islet that was created more than 300,000 years ago by a volcanic eruption.
 The inlet is linked to the mainland by a walkway, which is often flooded by the tides.
 Among the many attractions that are gathered in the castle complex, the Cathedral of the Assumption is a must-see, especially for Cripta Gentilizia, an impressive crypt that lies just under the cathedral.
 The total visit to the castle can take up to a half day, but it is absolutely worth it!

 In the area of Lacco Ameno you will have the chance to admire the two towers built by Alfonso of Aragon in order to defend the isle from the Saracens.
 One of the towers (pic n°6) is located at the extreme peak of Monte di Vico and it was built to guard the whole bay and had the dual function of warning and defense.
 You can also linger in the same area and visit Villa Arbusto, which today is an archeological museum.

-, a small fishing village.
-Here, you cannot miss a visit to Citara Bay (pic n°4).
+Then make your way to the nearby Forio, a small fishing village.
+Here, visit Citara Bay (pic n°4).
 Apart from the beautiful beach, in this bay, there are Poseidon Gardens, a really impressive place of relaxation and care.
-Do not leave Forio without visiting Chiesa del Soccorso, famous for its white walls, its majolicas and the amazing sunset you can admire for this perfect location.
-La Colombaia and La Mortella are two amazing villas that you can visit in Forio.
+Do not leave Forio without visiting Chiesa del Soccorso, famous for its white walls, its majolicas, and the amazing sunset you can admire from its location.
+La Colombaia and La Mortella are two amazing villas that you can also visit in Forio.